Why Become a Physical Therapist Assistant?

 Admission to the Physical Therapist Assistant Program

-• Take the CCAC Placement Test.
+2. Placement Test: Take the CCAC Placement Test(s), if required.

-• Submit a completed Essential Functions Form.
+• Essential Functions Form

-• Submit your Self Essay.
+• Self Essay

 The intent of the Self Essay is to provide an opportunity to reflect on your experiences and goals as well as to research the profession.
 Your life experiences and career exploration activities should assist you in writing your essay.